-- Promote the holistic development of students through intellectual, emotional, social, and ethical enrichment, enabling them to achieve self-realization and actively contribute to the development of society. - Foster continuous learning, personal responsibility for growth, and civic awareness in students. - Support research and creative activity. - Empower students through knowledge to enhance their ability to solve problems in

-- contemporary society through self-management and the enrichment of cultural heritage. - Ensure the efficient and effective use of resources for the optimal development of academic offerings, as well as services to the external community.
+- Promote the holistic development of students through intellectual, emotional, social, and ethical enrichment, so that they can achieve self-fulfillment and actively contribute to the development of society. - Encourage continuous learning, responsibility for their own growth, and citizenship awareness in the student. - Support research and creative activity. - Empower the student through knowledge to enhance their ability to solve problems of contemporary society through self-management and enrichment of cultural heritage. - Ensure the efficient and effective use of resources for the optimal development of academic offerings, as well as services to the external community.